 The geometry of parallel tube is also important, with the shape and angle of the curves optimized for temperature uniformity.

-The new Libra Model 785 achieves this with the same parallel tube assembly as used in the 915, in a different case, and now with internal refrigeration that can be used to lower temperatures.
+The new Libra Model 785 lab water bath achieves this with the same parallel tube assembly as used in the 915, in a different case, and now with internal refrigeration that can be used to lower temperatures.

 The cooling power varies dynamically, giving the benefit of greater stability at lower temperatures.

-Although the bath has a maximum immersion of 485mm, the fluid requirement is just 8.5 liters.
+Although this lab water bath has a maximum immersion of 485mm, the fluid requirement is just 8.5 liters.
 This helps to lower operating costs, as many other baths require a much larger fluid volume, which in turn can be costly.